 I promised it to you, and you received it.

 Willie rubbed his face.
 Sure did.

 "But we digress," The vampire stood.
 "Come along."
-He lifted one end of the casket and indicated that Willie should pick up the other.
+He lifted one end of the casket and indicated that the boy should pick up the other.
 "We are relocating to more spacious accommodations."

 "Freeze!
 Police!"
 Willie dropped the coffin the thrust his hands in the air.
 Barnabas shot his accomplice a disdainful glance at the thought of his sanctuary being damaged.
 He turned to see, not a law officer but the cemetery's ancient caretaker, standing among the tombstones, aiming a shotgun in their direction.

-Barnabas smiled at the old man.
+Barnabas smiled graciously at the old timer.
 "My good man, your enthusiasm, though certainly commendable, is misplaced."

 The caretaker lowered the gun, appraising the distinguished looking gentleman before him.
 Willie couldn't help but think his boss would have made a great con man.
 He was smooth.

 "No problem.
 Take your time."
 As if he had a choice in the matter.
-Willie sat on a tombstone and waited.
+His assistant sat on a tombstone and waited.
 The upside of this turn of events was that the rest of the evening would be a reprieve for Willie, cows and coeds everywhere.
 Sorry, old man.

-When he felt sated, the vampire rose and indicated to Willie they should resume their task.
+When he felt sated, the vampire rose and indicated they should resume their task.